 As soon as you start sending payments abroad, or dealing with international clients, payment can become a big issue.

-Using a service like Transferwise for international payments and transfers can help save a lot of headaches further down the line.
+Using a service like Wise, formerly TransferWise, for international payments and transfers can help save a lot of headaches further down the line.

 Plus, you can save yourself hundreds, even thousands of dollars, in the long run.
 The send and receive fees for international payments to domestic bank accounts can often be eye-watering.